 Uranium Council: The membership of the council comprises representatives of the Commonwealth and state/territory government agencies, industry, and non-government organisations.
 The Secretariat for the council is provided by the Department of Resources, Energy and Tourism.

-Department of the Environment – Legislation / Environment Protection and Biodiversity Conservation Act 1999 – Environmental assessments
+Department of Agriculture, Water and the Environment – Legislation / Environment Protection and Biodiversity Conservation Act 1999 – Environmental assessments

 Supervising Scientist Division – The position of Supervising Scientist for the Alligator Rivers Region was established following the Australian Government's decision to approve uranium mining at Ranger, to meet the need for an independent supervisory body to ensure that the environment of the Alligator Rivers Region is protected from the potential impacts of uranium mining activities.